gmoller/Sorcery/README.md

 # Sorcery
-4X strategy game written in Rust and the BevyEngine.
+4X fantasy strategy game written in Rust and the BevyEngine.